Diameter & Age of the Universe

 Discussion

-We calculate the age of the universe using the Planck momentum - also called the fundamental expression, lfmf=2θsitf as a way to correlate length, mass and time between the internal Measurement Frame and the Target Frame of the universe.
-This is achieved through a process known as scaling.
+We calculate the age of the universe using the expression for the Planck momentum - also called the fundamental expression, lfmf=2θsitf as a way to correlate length, mass and time between the Internal Frame and System Frames of the universe.
+This is achieved through scaling.

 By usual calculation, one determines the density of the CMB in the past or present by considering the rate of expansion and the age of the universe.
 Using MQ we reverse the calculation.
 Why?
-Because MQ provides a parameter free description of early universe events.
+Because MQ provides a one parameter approach to a description of early universe events.
 Specifically, MQ can be used to show that the universe accretes mass at a steady rate.

-MQ can also be used to describe a quantum epoch, when the universe is unable to expand with respect to the internal frame at the speed of light, because points internal to the universe are unable to reference points external, discretely.
+MQ can also be used to describe a quantum epoch, a period when the universe is unable to expand at the speed of light, because points internal to the universe are unable to reference discrete points external to the universe.
 The rate of expansion is described by

-This tells us that the quantum epoch lasts for 363,312 years with respect to the internal Measurement Frame.
-Accounting for time dilation between epochs, this appears as 678,894 years of mass accretion with respect to the expansionary epoch.
-And knowing the total accreted mass - which will then make up the CMB - and knowing the expressions for diameter and age of the universe and the resultant density, we can resolve the CMB temperature.
+This tells us that the quantum epoch lasts for 363,312 years.
+Accounting for time dilation between epochs, this appears as 678,894 years of mass accretion relative to an observer in the expansionary epoch.
+And knowing the total accreted mass - which then constitutes the CMB - and knowing the expressions for diameter and age of the universe and the resultant density, we can resolve the CMB temperature.

 We then reverse the equations and solve for the age of the universe.